AI Max for Search Campaigns: What you need to know about "Search Max"

 -

 Not a Revolution, but an Evolution: For the most part, AI Max repackages and refines existing functionalities, building on Google's long-standing push towards more AI.
+It's worth noting that AI Max is still in its very early stages, and like other new features (such as Performance Max when it first launched), it will surely evolve over time.

 -